 Bowfishing is defined as taking fish with a bow and arrow attached to a line.

-- Rough fish [gar, bowfin, common carp, Asian carp (grass carp, bighead carp, silver carp), suckers (including buffalo), bullheads and drum] may be taken by bowfishing.
+- Only rough fish [gar, bowfin, common carp, Asian carp (grass carp, bighead carp, silver carp), suckers (including buffalo), bullheads and drum] and catfish (during certain seasons, see below) may be taken by bowfishing.

 - An Alligator Gar Permit is required to take alligator gar.
 Only one alligator gar may be taken per 24 hour period.
 No alligator gar greater than 36 inches may be taken from noon, May 1-noon, July 1, statewide.